 There are LOTS more, but this is a good start.

-If you need more help, download my free guide.
+If you need help, make sure to download my free guide!